Aspen Heights British School, Al Bahya – The Review

 Emma Shanahan.
 Founding Principal.
 Aspen Heights British School

 Located in the Al Bahya area on the outskirts of Abu Dhabi, close to Yas Island, Aspen Heights British School is a new, English National Curriculum school in phased launch of all through provision to IGCSE and A level.
-Currently the school is open to Year 5 and the focus is very much on Early Years and Primary education.
+Currently the school is open to Year 6 and the focus is very much on Early Years and Primary education.
 The current buildings are Phase 1 and will provide provision to children between 4 and 12 years of age (from Foundation Stage to Year 8.)
 Admissions are now open for applications to Years 7 – 8, with these phases both opening in academic year 2019-20.

 Aspen Heights British School aims to distinguish itself by the eco/environmental underpinning of its British curriculum delivery, this encouraging a powerful concentration on STEM subjects – but also the broader moral, economic and emotional case for sustainability and managing resources.
 It will be interesting to see how this evolves at later phases as they come on stream and we can see some interesting potential pathways with BTEC (not confirmed).
 To provide context, currently the best schools operating in this area (at a premium price) are to be found in Dubai with two schools currently built ground-up with an ecological focus – The Arbor School, reviewed here, and Fairgreen International, reviewed here.